 As part of PacTrans’ mission to bring talented professionals into the transportation field, PacTrans provides funding to students seeking transportation-related degrees each year.
 In addition to receiving a quality education, PacTrans fellows also participate in an internship, allowing for their knowledge obtained in the classroom to be supplemented with practical knowledge of the transportation industry.
 The PacTrans fellowship covers the tuition necessary to receive a master’s degree in transportation at the University of Washington (worth $21,000).
-For the academic year 2013-14, the following four students received the award:
+For the academic year 2015-16, the following five students received the award:

 Briana is originally from Portland, Oregon and received her Bachelor’s degree in Environmental Studies from the University of Oregon.
 During her studies she focused on Planning, Public Policy and Management courses and fell in love with Transportation management after a bicycling course her Junior year.
 After graduating she traveled throughout the southern United States and finally made her way back to the northwest to continue her studies pursuing her Masters in Transportation Engineering.
 She plans to focus on sustainable transportation and mass transit with the goal of reducing the impact transportation has on the environment.